-- 9 At the Sherman Creek/Kettle Falls, Sanpoil Arm, Keller Ferry, Lincoln, Seven Bays, and Two Rivers - 10 Marina net pen P2IP locations, background research identified 67 previously conducted cultural - 11 resources surveys and 60 previously recorded archaeological sites.
-Of the archaeological sites, 5 have - been listed on the NRHP or WHR or determined eligible for listing; none have been recommended - eligible; 1 has been determined not eligible; 3 have been recommended as not eligible; and 51 have - 14 not been evaluated.
+At the Sherman Creek/Kettle Falls, Sanpoil Arm, Keller Ferry, Lincoln, Seven Bays, and Two Rivers Marina net pen P2IP locations, background research identified 57 previously conducted cultural resources surveys and 60 previously recorded archaeological sites.
+Of the archaeological sites, 5 have been listed on the NRHP or WHR or determined eligible for listing; 1 has been recommended eligible; 1 has been determined not eligible; 3 have been recommended as not eligible; and 50 have not been evaluated.

-15 Release Sites
+Release Sites

-- 16 At the Northport, Napoleon-Kettle River, Lower Sanpoil, Bridgeport State Park, Pacific - 17 Aquaculture, Nespelem River, Seaton Grove, Grand Coulee Dam Tailrace, Martha-Boardman - Bridge, Lake Spokane Campground, and Spokane River (Obj ID15) P2IP locations, background - 19 research identified 87 previously conducted cultural resources surveys and 255 previously recorded - archaeological sites.
-Of the archaeological sites, 13 have been previously listed on the NRHP or - 21 WHR or determined eligible for listing; 6 have been previously recommended as eligible; 7 have - been previously determined not eligible; 8 have been previously recommended not eligible; and 221 - 23 have not been evaluated.
+At the Northport, Napoleon-Kettle River, Lower Sanpoil, Bridgeport State Park, Pacific Aquaculture, Nespelem River, Seaton Grove, Grand Coulee Dam Tailrace, Martha-Boardman Bridge, Lake Spokane Campground, and Spokane River (Obj ID15) locations, background research identified 86 previously conducted cultural resources surveys and 255 previously recorded archaeological sites.
+Of the archaeological sites, 13 have been previously listed on the NRHP or WHR or determined eligible for listing; 6 have been previously recommended as eligible; 7 have been previously determined not eligible; 8 have been previously recommended not eligible; and 221 have not been evaluated.

-24 Telemetry Sites
+Telemetry Sites

-- 25 Background research on nine telemetry sites-the Spokane House, Hall Creek, Indian Painted - 26 Rocks, Waikiki Springs, Dart-Lo, Plese Flats, Bowl and Pitcher, Spokane Community College, and - 27 Kendall Yards/Spokane Falls-identified 122 previously conducted cultural resources surveys and - 28 110 total archaeological sites.
-Of the archaeological sites, 1 has been listed on the NRHP or WHR or - determined eligible for listing; 7 have been recommended eligible; 11 have been determined not - 30 eligible; 10 have been recommended not eligible; and 81 have not been evaluated.
+Background research on nine telemetry sites-the Spokane House, Hall Creek, Indian Painted Rocks, Waikiki Springs, Dart-Lo, Plese Flats, Bowl and Pitcher, Spokane Community College, and Kendall Yards/Spokane Falls-identified 122 previously conducted cultural resources surveys and 112 total archaeological sites.
+Of the archaeological sites, 1 has been listed on the NRHP or WHR or determined eligible for listing; 7 have been recommended eligible; 10 have been determined not eligible; 11 have been recommended not eligible; and 83 have not been evaluated.

-- 32 Under the No Action Alternative, the Co-lead Agencies would maintain current funding of ongoing - P2IP activities.
-Therefore, there would be no assurance of additional funding for research studies, - 34 acclimation and rearing, or interim fish passage.
-These activities would continue to occur as funding - 35 allows.
-Archaeological resources would continue to be managed under relevant state or federal - 36 regulations.
-Additional P2IP activities would be less likely to occur under the No Action Alternative. - 37 If P2IP activities continue under other funding sources, the potential for adverse effects to - 38 archaeological resources would be addressed under applicable state and federal compliance - 39 processes.
+Under the No Action Alternative, the Co-lead Agencies would maintain current funding of ongoing P2IP activities.
+Therefore, there would be no assurance of additional funding for research studies, acclimation and rearing, or interim fish passage.
+These activities would continue to occur as funding allows.
+Archaeological resources would continue to be managed under relevant state or federal regulations.
+Additional P2IP activities would be less likely to occur under the No Action Alternative.
+If P2IP activities continue under other funding sources, the potential for adverse effects on archaeological resources would be addressed under applicable state and federal compliance processes.

-- 2 Activities that include ground disturbance are the most likely to directly impact archaeological - 3 resources.
-Ground disturbance, such as that associated with construction activities, can result in the - 4 displacement of cultural materials and in situ cultural deposits, which is a long-term or permanent - 5 impact on the resource.
-Activities outside the boundaries of archaeological sites may not directly - 6 impact resources, but they can result in indirect impacts due to changes in the visual setting of an - 7 archaeological site if the aspects of integrity that make such sites eligible for the NRHP are linked to - 8 location, setting, or feeling and association.
-In particular, indirect impacts, such as visual changes - 9 outside a defined site, can result in adverse impacts on archaeological sites where NRHP eligibility is - 10 tied to the integrity of setting.
+Activities that include ground disturbance are the most likely to directly impact archaeological resources.
+Ground disturbance, such as that associated with construction activities, can result in the displacement of cultural materials and in situ cultural deposits, which is a long-term or permanent impact to the resource.
+Activities outside the boundaries of archaeological sites may not directly impact resources, but they can result in indirect impacts due to changes in the visual setting of an archaeological site if the aspects of integrity that make such sites eligible for the NRHP are linked to location, setting, or feeling and association.
+In particular, indirect impacts, such as visual changes outside a defined site, can result in adverse impacts on archaeological sites where NRHP eligibility is tied to the integrity of setting.